Agohige-Tech/Agohige-Tech/README.md

   </a>
  </p>

-Currently a Backend Software Engineer for Merkle, Inc. I am intrinsically motivated by mastery, to utilize that knowledge in order to make a positive impact in developer and veteran lives through technology.
+Releasing children from poverty in Jesus' name through backend engineering at Compassion International.
+I am intrinsically motivated by mastery, to utilize that knowledge in order to make a positive impact in developer and veteran lives through technology.

 Check out [my website](https://www.cameronporter.dev/) for more information!